PXL-IT-NET/Guts-DotNetEssentials/README.md

 # Guts-DotNetEssentials

-In this repository you can find (visual studio) start solutions for the exercises of the **.NET Essentials** course of **PXL-IT**.
+In this repository you can find (Visual Studio) starter solutions for the exercises of the **.NET Essentials** course of **PXL-Digital**.

 ![alt text][img_book]

 The exercises are grouped by chapter.
-There is a (visual studio) solution for each chapter.
+There is a (Visual Studio) solution for each chapter.
 A chapter solution contains multiple projects:

 - A WPF project for each exercise.
 E.g. *Exercise01*
 - A test project for each WPF project.
 E.g. *Exercise01.Tests*